ProPegasus/Pegaglot/README.md

 It doesn't need administrative priviliges, It only needs permission to view the channle it has to work on, ability to read and send messages, reaction

 It's hosted on a free hosting platform so please don't hit it too hard ^^

+##Usage

+Add a flag reaction to the message you want the bot to translate.
+It will reply to that message translating the message text to specified flag.